Tamil Nadu Emerging Sector Seed Fund (TNESSF) for Indian Startups

 1. Access to Capital

 The obvious one is access to capital.
-It ensures that investment happens at an early stage so that startups in Tamil Nadu have the funds required to build their product, scale it up, and perfect their business model.
+It ensures that investment occurs at an early stage, allowing startups in Tamil Nadu to secure the necessary funds to develop their product, scale it up, and refine their business model.

 1. Government Backing